UTS-eResearch/pbsweb/INSTALL.md

     $ qmgr -c 'print server' | grep operators

-## 5. Configure Nginx
+## 5. Configure NGINX

-There is an example Nginx configuration file in the directory `confs/`.
+There is an example NGINX configuration file in the directory `confs/`.
 Note that this configuration example is for a non-TLS site.
 It's up to you to configure this for a TLS site with a valid certificate.

 Edit `conf/nginx_default.conf` to suit and copy it to `conf/default.conf`.

-Nginx expects this to be named `default.conf` and also by doing this any upgrades to pbsweb will not overwrite your custom `default.conf`.
-Then copy it to your nginx web server.
+NGINX expects this to be named `default.conf` and also by doing this any upgrades to pbsweb will not overwrite your custom `default.conf`.
+Then copy it to your NGINX web server.

     $ sudo cp confs/default.conf /etc/nginx/conf.d/default.conf

-Restart nginx and check its status to make sure its running OK:
+Restart NGINX and check its status to make sure its running OK:

     $ sudo systemctl restart nginx.service
     $ sudo systemctl status  nginx.service